uswds/uswds-site/pages/documentation/migration-V3.md

     @use "uswds-core" as *;
     ```

-Once each of your custom Sass files includes the required modules at the top, you should be done!
+    Once each of your custom Sass files loads the required modules, you should be done!

-Recompile your Sass and check for errors.
+3. **Recompile your Sass and check for errors.**

 ### 6. Optimize your installation with component packages

 {:.border-top-2px.border-base-lighter.padding-top-1}
 By default, a USWDS installation includes every component available to the design system.
 But most projects don't use all these components.
-USWDS 3.0 allows teams to use only the components you need for your project, through the idea of component packages.
+USWDS 3.0 allows you to use only the components you need for your project, via component packages.

 A component package is a self-contained module that includes only code related to a specific component.
-In addition to an omnibus **uswds** package, USWDS 3.0 includes packages for every component available in the design system, and for some features (like fonts) that are common to many components.
+In addition to an omnibus `uswds` package, USWDS 3.0 includes packages for every component available in the design system, and for some features (like fonts) that are common to many components.

-Using individual component packages instead of the **uswds** bundle package can result in a significant reduction in the size of your project CSS and noticeable improvements to compile time.
+Using individual component packages instead of the `uswds` bundle package can result in a significant reduction in the size of your project CSS and noticeable improvements to compile time.

 ### Using packages